unicode-org/message-format-wg/spec/formatting.md

 _Expressions_ are used in _declarations_, _selectors_, and _patterns_.

-In a _declaration_, the resolved value of the _expression_ is assigned to a _variable_, which may then be used in other _expressions_.
+In a _declaration_, the resolved value of the _expression_ is assigned to a _variable_, which is available for use by later _expressions_.
 As such a _variable_ MAY then be referenced in different ways, implementations SHOULD NOT immediately fully format the value for output.